FeedbackSTS-Det: Sparse Frames-Based Spatio-Temporal Semantic Feedback Network for Moving Infrared Small Target Detection: Conclusion

 \section{Conclusion}

-This paper presents a novel sparse frames-based spatio-temporal feedback network, i.e., STSFeedback Detector, for infrared small target detection.
-Its core is a closed-loop semantic feedback strategy with forward and backward refinement modules working jointly, enabling robust implicit registration and continuous spatio-temporal semantic refinement to suppress false alarms.
-Furthermore, an embedded sparse semantic module (SSM) performs structured sparse temporal modeling to capture long-range dependencies with low computational cost.
-Moreover, the overall procedure maintains a consistent training-inference pipeline, which ensures reliable performance transfer and increases model robustness.
-Ablation studies and superior results on multiple datasets confirm the effectiveness of FeedbackSTS-Det.
-The limitation of our work is that we only conduct experiments on a limited range of scenarios.
+This paper presents a novel sparse frames-based spatio-temporal feedback network, i.e., FeedbackSTS Detector, for moving infrared small target detection.
+Its core is a closed-loop semantic feedback strategy with forward and backward refinement modules that work jointly, enabling information exchange between consecutive frames, thereby improving detection accuracy and reducing false alarms.
+More importantly, an embedded sparse semantic module (SSM) performs structured sparse temporal modeling to capture long-range dependencies with low computational cost.
+Extensive experiments on many widely adopted multi-frame infrared small target datasets demonstrate the generalization ability and scene adaptability of our proposed FeedbackSTS-Det.
+The limitation of our work is that experiments are conducted on only a limited number of scenarios, which may not fully represent the diversity of real-world infrared environments.
 Therefore, the model's robustness may be insufficient when dealing with extremely dim targets, strong clutter, or fast-moving objects, which could affect the generalizability of the results.
 In future work, we will optimize the network architecture and evaluate it on a more diverse range of infrared data scenarios, aiming to progressively improve the model's generalization capability.